french-plural

 The same deal applies when dealing with a French noun or adjective ending in “x.”

-• Similarly, the masculine singular adjective jaloux (jealous) remains unchanged in the plural: L’homme jaloux (the jealous man) becomes les hommes jaloux (the jealous men).
+L'homme jaloux (the jealous man) Les hommes jaloux (the jealous men)

 One more thing: In terms of pronunciation, the “x” and “s” endings function in the same way.